idaloof/nginx-load-balancer/README.md

 The idea is to distribute requests and load across multiple instances of the server application.

 With docker compose, you are setting up three containers.
-Two server containers and one nginx container.
+Two server containers and one nginx server container.

 # Prerequisites